kachiann/kachiann/README.md

 ### Hi there
-I am Onyekachi Osisiogu, a reseacher.
+I am Onyekachi (Osisiogu) Emenike, a reseacher.
 I really love to learn new things.
 <p>
 🔭 I’m currently working on Quasi-Monte Carlo Algorithms